Section: The Repairs of Arich Anpin (Openings 101–109)

 Source — English (Greenbaum):

-> The Beard shows the power of the Partzuf.
+The Beard shows the power of the Partzuf.
 It is therefore through the Beard that the power of Arich Anpin is revealed, and this subdues the stern judgments and humbles the husks and gives power to Holiness through the supreme unity.
-Plain English:

 What this paragraph does.
 States the chapter's whole proposition: one premise + four consequences.
 Each consequence becomes one phrase of the exposition. ¶4 unpacks the first three (Shabbat 152b, A"A as complete Kindness, sweetened dinim, humbled klipot); ¶5 unpacks the fourth (supreme unity, future repair, Idra Rabba 134b, Isaiah 2:11).